 – Sue S.

-Fees for 2023 – 24 will be announced by early spring.
 Fees include all didactic instruction, group work, and sessions within the training weekends.
 Fees also include accommodations in shared rooms for in person weekends.
-Meals (total of 12 meals from Wednesday dinner to Sunday lunch) and space in a double room are included at the Essex Center for the April weekend.
+Meals (total of 12 meals from Wednesday dinner to Sunday lunch) and space in a double room are included at the Essex Center for the June weekend.
+For the Alnoba weekends, lunch on Thursday is included.
+Other meals are on your own and usually prepared communally by participants.

-$4950 if paid in full by Oct.
-1 (OR $4,450 due Oct 1 if $500 deposit is paid in Sept).
+Total for the year is: $5150 if paid in full by Oct.
+1 (OR $4,650 due Oct 1 if $500 deposit is paid in Sept.)

-Or, pay in 2 payments.
-The first payment of $2,800 due Oct 1 (or $2,300 if $500 deposit is paid in Sept).
+OR, pay in 2 installments.
+The first payment of $2,800 is due Oct 1 (or $2,300 if $500 deposit if paid in Sept.).
+The second payment of $2,600 is due Feb.
+1, 2024.

 We are pleased to have funds available to encourage new people to be trained as bioenergetic therapists.
 Partial scholarships are available based on financial need.
-If you qualify for a scholarship (new to bioenergetic training and with financial need) please send an email stating your request and 1 – 2 sentences about your need to: [email protected].
+If you qualify for a scholarship (new to bioenergetic training and with financial need) please send an email stating your request and 1 – 2 sentences about your need to: info@massbioenergetics.org.

 We prefer payment by check to reduce fees to Paypal.
 Please send a check written to MSBA and send to: MSBA, PO Box 79026, Belmont MA 02479.